zwimer/Mutable-Client-Buffer/README.md

 mv ./selfmsg.so ~/.znc/modules
 ```

-If this fails because no modules folder exists in ~/.znc, simply create it with
+If this fails because no modules folder exists in ~/.znc, simply create it first with
 ```bash
 mkdir ~/.znc/modules
 ```